 Terriermen are often employed by the hunt (or are part of the hunt) to accompany them, often obstructing hunt saboteurs to conceal the hunt’s actions.
 They also bring equipment to dig foxes out when they go to ground including terrier and spades.

-Many argue that if a hunt was complying with the rules set out by the hunting ban, there would be no need for more than one terrierman, but many sabs still observe several of them tagging along behind hunts and being very aggressive.
+Many argue that if a hunt was complying with the rules set out by the hunting ban, there would be no need for terrierman, but many sabs still observe several of them tagging along behind hunts and being very aggressive.

-Weak current legislation is what allows hunts to justify the use of terriermen, which allows hunts to use 1 terrier to dig out a fox under the gamekeepers exemption – an exemption that allows them to do so if they are protecting game birds or wild birds they are keeping for shooting from foxes, they can do this so long as:
+Weak current legislation is what allows hunts to justify the use of terriermen, which allows hunts to use 1 terrier to dig out a fox under the gamekeepers exemption – an exemption that makes it legal to do so if they are protecting game birds or wild birds they are keeping for shooting from foxes, they can do this so long as:

 - They own the land or have permission by the land owner